ElsaB-Lab/fRagmentomics/README.md

 * A **mutant (MUT) template** carrying the alternate allele

-For each indel and MNV, the function first calculates the **minimum required sequence length** needed to unambiguously confirm the variant.
+For each indel and SNV/MNV, the function first calculates the **minimum required sequence length** needed to unambiguously confirm the variant.
 This calculation considers both the size of the variant and the surrounding sequence (e.g., tandem repeats).

 Unless `remove_softclipping = TRUE`, soft-clipped bases are included in the comparison.